Skip to main content

 Introduction

-In this article you will learn how to add external dependencies and tools to an existing single-container project created with Torizon IDE Extension 2 using one of our supported templates.
-It includes instructions on how to use torizonPackages.json and gives a general direction for those who want to manually add packages by directly changing Dockerfile, Dockerfile.debug and Dockerfile.sdk.
+In this article, you will learn how to add external dependencies and tools to an existing single-container project created from one of the Torizon IDE Extension templates.
+It includes instructions on modifying the torizonPackages.json file and gives a general direction for those who want to manually add packages to Dockerfile, Dockerfile.debug, and Dockerfile.sdk.

 Prerequisites